qmacro/managed-associations-in-cap/flow.md

 ```shell
 csvdelfield db/data/bookshop-Books.csv
 ```
-It should show you a list of current fields, like this:
+It should show a list of current fields, like this:

 ```log
 ID,title,author_ID
 ```

-Now re-run it, this time specifying the `author_ID` field that you want to delete (warning: this will actually modify the CSV file contents directly, as well as displaying the new content to you:
+Now re-run it, this time specifying the `author_ID` field that we want to delete (warning: this will actually modify the CSV file contents directly, as well as displaying the new content:

 ```shell
 csvdelfield db/data/bookshop-Books.csv author_ID